Connect your Stripe and PayPal account to accept payments on your online store.

 Webflow Ecommerce is compliant with the European Strong Customer Authentication (SCA) [↗] requirements which aim at reducing fraud.
 So, if your online store is in the European Economic Area (EEA) [↗], any customer from EEA countries will be required to provide an additional layer of authentication to confirm payment for the purchase.
 By verifying their identity through the method adopted by their card-issuing bank, the customer authorizes the purchase and reduces the odds of fraudulent purchases made by unauthorized parties using their card.
 This two-factor authentication shifts the burden of fraud prevention from the merchant to the payee and reduces disputes and chargebacks.

 You can issue refunds right from the Webflow Editor → Orders tab.
 There are no fees to refund a charge.

 Mid-September 2019, New European requirements for authenticating online payments were introduced in Europe as part of the second Payment Services Directive (PSD2) [↗].
 The Strong Customer Authentication (SCA) [↗] requirements apply to businesses in the European Economic Area (EEA) [↗] that accept online card payments from cardholders whose banks are also located in the EEA.

 Webflow uses Stripe checkout which fully supports SCA 3D Secure authentication during checkout, and only asks customers to provide additional authentication when strictly necessary.
 Learn more.

-If you're having trouble connecting to Stripe/PayPal from the Webflow Ecommerce settings panel or unable to refund orders, please contact Webflow support.
+If you continue to have trouble connecting to Stripe/PayPal from the Webflow Ecommerce settings panel, or are unable to refund orders, please contact Webflow support.